AP-007/Java-Design-Patterns/DesignPatterns.md

   -Tested and Proven
   -Easy to comprehend

-There are various types of design patterns that addesses different problems in software engineering;
+There are various types of design patterns that addresses different problems in software engineering;
  1. Gang Of Four Patterns
     - Creational
     - Structural